 Term 4 will no longer look like a typical WHS school day when students begin their Senior Project.
 It is critical to note for students (and guardians) that every project will be unique and look different from their own proposal.

 Students have the opportunity to choose to stay in or leave any number of their classes, except AP courses.
+However, students must stay in any course that has a 3rd Term grade lower than a C-.
+Students must stay in any course that has a 3rd Term cut or suspension.
 Because WHS runs on a 7-day cycle and students are required to be in school 6 hours a day/30 hours a week, every class they stay in is worth one hour a day and 5 hours per week.
 If a student chooses to stay in 2 classes this is worth 10 hours a week.
 Students staying in 2 classes then have 20 hours a week to work on Senior Project.

 Some projects, depending on the student’s school schedule, might begin at noon and run for 3-6 hours into the late afternoon.
 Some projects, although this is not encouraged, may be required to spill over into the weekend.
 Every project is unique and will not be judged against another.